DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/OTHER/Security-configuration.md

 # Security configuration

-The following roles are included in DXC DocuSign for Dynamics 365 for Finance and Operations:
+The following roles are included in DXC DocuSign for Dynamics 365 Finance and Operations:

-  -DocuSign Administrator: Maintain the DocuSign solution (within Dynamics D365)
+  - DocuSign Administrator: Maintain the DocuSign solution (within Dynamics D365) including create/update DocuSign parameters, Document Types, DocuSign Templates, DocuSign Drop down lists and visibility of DocuSign Enquiries reports.

-  -DocuSign user: Provides read access to DocuSign parameters, Document Types, DocuSign Templates
+  - DocuSign user: Provides read access to DocuSign parameters, Document Types, DocuSign Templates and associated tabs

 DocuSign allows documents to be sent for e Signature via the DocuSign platform.
 Users, do require the necessary standard roles/privileges that facilitate maintenance of contacts and/or purposes and issue the relevant document via Print management to DocuSign for an end to end result